KWY97/playwright-e2e-test-plugin/README.md

 When running Jenkins as a Docker Container, it must be run with Root privileges.
 (Otherwise, normal execution will not be possible.)

+### ⚠️ Platform Limitation

+This plugin currently supports **Linux-based environments only**.
+Windows is **not supported** at this time due to underlying system dependencies and command usage.

+Please use a Linux-based Jenkins environment (e.g., Debian or Ubuntu) when configuring or executing this plugin.

 Report issues and enhancements in the [Jenkins issue tracker](https://issues.jenkins.io/).

 ## Contributing